 Both Project dams were originally constructed as part of the New York State Barge Canal System (Barge Canal System) to 'canalize' the Mohawk River from Scotia to Crescent, providing navigable conditions for barges and vessels and facilitating water level control and lock operations.
 The original purpose of the Crescent and Vischer Ferry Dams was to impound water to support navigation on the Barge Canal; this remains true today.
 In 1983, the State of New York and the Power Authority entered into a Development Agreement whereby the State agreed to grant a perpetual hydroelectric easement to the Power Authority to develop and operate hydropower facilities at both Projects.
 The Development Agreement contains certain protocols for standard operation and maintenance of both the Projects and the Barge Canal System.
-During unusual conditions or emergencies associated with either system, public safety is always the first priority.
-Otherwise, navigation and Barge Canal System operations take priority over the operation of the Projects.
-Unless emergency conditions exist, the Projects operate in run-of-river mode with minimal fluctuations allowed only at Canal Corporation's direction to aid navigation, to facilitate flashboard installation and removal, and for canal maintenance or safety.
+For the Power Authority, Barge Canal System levels take priority over the operations of the Projects for generation.
+A complete description of Project operations is provided in Exhibit B.

+Unless emergency conditions exist, the Projects operate in run-of-river mode with minimal fluctuations allowed under the existing FERC licenses, and at the New York State Canal Corporation's (NYSCC) direction to aid navigation, to facilitate flashboard installation and removal, and for canal maintenance or safety.
 Both Projects therefore operate in coordination with the Barge Canal System.
 The hydroelectric facilities at both Projects receive the necessary flows for generation from the waters of the Mohawk River.